SomervilleCC/interactivesomerville/README.md

 Once you have the basic postgresql and PostGIS installs complete, you'll want to setup a spatial template.
 The are a number of steps involved in the process of enabling spatial functionality, thus we create a template that can be reused.

-A good resource for completing this step can be found [here](http://docs.djangoproject.com/en/1.2/ref/contrib/gis/install/#creating-a-spatial-database-template-for-postgis)
+A good resource for completing this step can be found [here](http://docs.djangoproject.com/en/1.2/ref/contrib/gis/install/#creating-a-spatial-database-template-for-postgis).

+##Complete

+Whew!
+If you've come this far we can build and run the project now.

+Cd into the directory where you've downloaded the code:

+    $ cd <path-to-greenline-src>

+Move the file 'deploy_template.py' to 'deploy_local.py':

+    $ mv deploy_template.py deploy_local.py

+Edit the file deploy_local.py, entering your database name (default=greenline), user (default=postgres) and password:

+    DATABASE_ENGINE = 'postgresql_psycopg2'
+    DATABASE_NAME = 'greenline'
+    DATABASE_USER = 'postgres'
+    DATABASE_PASSWORD = ''  # supply your postgres password
+    DATABASE_HOST = ''
+    DATABASE_PORT = ''

+Sync the database:

+    $ ./manage.py syncdb

+Run the project:

+    $ ./manage.py runserver